 The variables of this study were lung function value and intake of foods containing antioxidants (vitamins A, C, and E).
 Measurement of lung function using the value of the FEV1/FVC ratio.
 If the FEV1/FVC value was <70%, it means there was impaired parietal function.
 On the other hand, if the FEV1/FVC ratio was >70%, it means that there was no lung function disorder.
 The lung function value in this study was if the FEV1/FVC ratio was <70% in the measurement of lung function by spirometry (Global Initiated for Chronic Obstructive Lung Disease, 2021).
 Food intake is the amount or amount of food, singly or in various types, consumed by a person or group of people with the aim of meeting physiological, psychological, and sociological needs.
-The intake of foods that contain antioxidants is the is 20-30 minutes (Wark et al., 2018; Santoso et al., amount of food consumed by a person or group of people 2020).
-Research conducted by Pratiwi et al. (2018). in analyzing the level of antioxidant intake in the form of vitamins C and E, these vitamins 11° also widely contained in foods and can affect lung function in smokers and non-smokers.
-There were differences in vitamin C and E intake, the lung function of smokers and non-smokers; and the influence of Vitamin C and E
+The intake of foods that contain antioxidants is the amount of food consumed by a person or group of people that contains a number of antioxidants.
+The way to measure antioxidant intake was the 24-hour recall method.
+Vitamin A, C, and E intake was the amount of vitamin A content from food sources of vitamin E summed on average per day, expressed in mg units (Regulation of the Minister of Health of the Republic of Indonesia, 2013).